Research

 Work in progress

-Health outcomes of residential agricultural pesticide exposure: Causal modelling from observational data
+Health outcomes of residential agricultural pesticide exposure: Causal modelling from observational data (Project HORAPEST)

 We assess the adverse impact of residential pesticide diffusion on residents living close to agricultural lands, exposed to pesticides via spray drift and volatilisation beyond the treated areas.
 This population is largely absent in studies to date.
 We exploit sensitive health data in combination with newly available data on pesticide pollution.
 For the sake of a clear focus, we will rely on the body of knowledge relating the exposure to some molecules at precise stages of the pregnancy, to the impaired development of specific cognitive and biological systems.
 Accordingly, the study will focus on the short and medium-term pesticide impact on newborns and children.
 We use quasi-experimental methods and new machine learning approaches for causal inference to face the main challenges of non-linearity of the effects, high dimensionality of the potential causes (cocktail effect), data incompleteness, and hidden confounding factors.

-Air pollution and choice of place of residence
+Air pollution and choice of place of residence (Project ANR BeHealth)

 with Olivier Allais and Antoine Nebout